relativityone/server-integrationpoints-integrationpoints/Source/kCura.IntegrationPoints.UITests/Readme.md

 * Integration Points Nightly (https://jenkins.kcura.corp/job/DataTransfer/job/IntegrationPointsNightly/) - the same as default.
 * Integration Points UI tests (https://jenkins.kcura.corp/job/DataTransfer/job/IntegrationPointsUITests/) - all UI tests are executed by default.

+## Running tests on Regressions environments

+Tests which does not work or regressions environments are categorized as `BrokenOnRegressionEnvironment`.
+In order to skip them, following filter
+`cat != $Constants.QUARANTINED_TESTS_CATEGORY` has to be used.

 ---

 ## General development rules